lmapii/practical-zephyr/03_devicetree_semantics/readme.md

     type: string
 ```

-Bindings define a node's properties under the key _properties_.
-The template given below is the simplest form for a property in a binding, and has the following form:
+As we've seen before, bindings define a node's properties under the key _properties_.
+The template given below is the simplest form for a property in a binding:

 ```yaml
 properties: